alexdmoise/academic-kickstart2/content/authors/admin/_index.md

 bio: I am interested in the politics of social policy, social inequalities, electoral politics and more generally in data analysis and visualization.

 interests:
-- Political Economy
+- Political Institutions
+- Populism & Clientelism
 - Health Policy and Inequalities
 - Data Analysis and Visualization
 - Causal Inference in Social Sciences
-- Populism & Clientelism

 education:
   courses: